AutoJenny/blog/docs/workflow/prompts.md

 1. Data References
    - Always use [data:field_name] syntax
    - Reference only fields available in the current context
-   - Verify field names in post_development table
+   - Verify field names in post_development and post_section tables

 2. Prompt Design
    - Keep instructions clear and specific